Historic Wabana

 In August 1929, 56 cars, 9 trucks and one motorcycle were registered on Bell Island.

-In September 1930, the first stop signs were erected at intersections.
+In September 1930, the first stop signs were erected at some intersections.

 The first small car to make its appearance on the Island, a Baby Austin, arrived at the end of March 1931.
 It was owned by Dr. H.A.
 Giovannetti.
 Motor registrations from the Island that year showed a total of 69 cars, 16 trucks and one motor cycle.
 On April 1st, roads on Bell Island were placed for the first time under the direct supervision of the Highroads Commission by order of the Governor-in-Council.
 A few days later, R.H.K.
 Cochins, engineer in charge of the highroads, and J.A.
 Homer of the Department of Public Works visited the Island with J.M.
 Greene, MHA, to make arrangements for extensive repairs to 20 miles of roads.